To understand the histOry of Cuban rum

 is to understand the history of Cuba itself.

 Anyone with even a fleeting relationship with Cuba knows that rum has influenced virtually every aspect of Cuban culture.
 From belief systems to music to revolution, rum has been there, playing its part.
-"Cuba in a Bottle" tell its story throughout each step of the island’s history with hand drawn animation and a diverse cast which reflects the melting pot that is Cuba’s past and present.
+"Cuba in a Bottle" tells its story throughout each step of the island’s history, with hand drawn animation and a diverse cast which reflects the melting pot that is Cuba’s past and present.

-Running at 80 minutes, the film is divided into four chapters that cover different eras which can also work as stand alone episodes, with bonus material, which are 20 minutes each.
+Running at 60 minutes, the film is divided into four chapters that cover different eras.
+It can also work as stand alone episodes, with bonus material, which are 20 minutes each.

 The film's soundtrack was scored and recorded with a full Cuban band that is complimented by a number of live performances from musicians spanning every Cuban genre from back street rumba jams to Son, Feeling and Hip Hop.